supercarp/chess-analysis/README.md

 I created a visualization appropriately titled "I Suck at Chess," the link is here: https://public.tableau.com/app/profile/brian.carpenter8228/viz/ISuckatChess/Dashboard2#1

 I have posted files with the R code and SQL queries into the project.
+I hope you found this interesting or helpful in some way!

+Brian Carpenter